nkn-ctrl/TryHackMe/SOC_LV2/Foothold.md

 - Log deletion attempts.
     The simplest way to detect the deletion of Windows Event Logs is via Event ID `1102`.
+    ```
+    host.name: WKSTN-* AND winlog.event_id: 1102
+    ```
+    The next step of this investigation is to identify the log source that was removed and the command used to delete the logs.
+To complete the investigation, use `View surrounding documents` to see the command used to clear the event logs.

 - Executing shellcode through process injection.